 Introduction to Privileged Access Management

 The following article provides an outline for Privileged Access Management Tools.
-Privileged access management consists of cyber security strategies and technologies for exerting control over the privileged access and permission for users, accounts, process, and systems across an IT environment.
-It helps organization condense their organization attacks surface and prevent the damage arises due to external attacks or malware.
-Restricting privileges to the minimal range of processes to perform an authorized activity reduces the chance of incompatibility issues between applications or systems and helps to reduce the risk of downtime.
+Privileged access management consists of cyber security strategies and technologies for controlling privileged access and permission for users, accounts, processes, and systems across an IT environment.
+It helps organizations condense their attack’s surface and prevent damage from external attacks or malware.
+Restricting privileges to the minimal range of processes to perform an authorized activity reduces the chance of incompatibility issues between applications or systems.
+It helps to reduce the risk of downtime.